- What show is coming up next?

 Are there assigned seats?Back to topAre there assigned seats?

 No. The State Theatre is general admission - first come, first serve.
-HOWEVER, we do take dining reservations for most of our shows we have dining tables available and will take a limited number of dining reservations.
+HOWEVER, we do take dining reservations for most of our shows.
 This is the only way to guarantee a seat at a dining table.
 Reservations can be made through the box office at 703-237-0300.

 Can I eat at the State?Back to topCan I eat at the State?